sokratisvas/yt-stats/README.md

 Extract the subscriber count, number of total views and videos of a YouTube channel.

 # Dependencies
-You need a `YouTube Data API v3`.
+You need a `YouTube Data API v3` key.
 Get one by following the steps [here](https://developers.google.com/youtube/v3/getting-started).

 Install all dependencies with:
 ```bash